softspiders/zeit-micro/README.md

 yarn start
 ```

-And open localhost:3000 in web-browser
+And open localhost:3000 in the web-browser

 ## Authors